 Using sound to supplement the visual interface resulted in significantly better performance from the participants than the visual interface alone.
 Two different ways of using sound were evaluated, with both being more effective than vision alone.
-However, when using sound to show additional information (VS, Maps 3 & 4) participants took significantly longer to answer than when using sound to reinforce information shown visually (VSVS, Map 2).
-While these differences are significant across the whole user group, some participants found the sound much more helpful and performed better than others.
-Familiarity with the data set being sonified was important and appears to be a significant factor in being able to use the sonification.
-There are other factors that influence the usefulness of the sonification as highlighted by the clustering of the results, but further research is required to establish what these factors are.

-The Google Maps interface provided a suitable approach to represent the UKCP09 data in an easy to access way, as well as allowing the sonification element of the evaluation to be included.
-Changes to the Google Maps API are made every three months so the interface for the evaluation used during the data collection no longer works.
-However, videos of the implementation and supporting flowcharts and commented code are available2 so the experiment could be repeated.
-The inclusion of uncertainty information in the UKCP09 data set is a great opportunity for users of the data to include a much more comprehensive understanding of uncertainty in their work, however there is a significant learning curve to progress from using single value predictions to multiple value projections.
-Training sessions run by UKCIP helped with this, but were only run for one year after the release of the projections.
-This research shows that sonification can be used to represent additional data, and future research could increase the amount of sonified data using techniques such as an auditory box plot of the temperature data over each grid cell (Hermann et al. 2011).
+However, when using sound to show additional information (VS, Maps 3 and 4) participants took significantly longer to answer than when using sound to reinforce information shown visually (VSVS, Map 2).
+While these differences are significant across the whole user group, some participants found the sound much more helpful to the Google Maps API are made every three months so the interface for the evaluation used during the data collection no longer works.
+However, videos of the implementation and supporting flowcharts and commented code are available (www. nickbearman.me.uk/go/bearman_et_al_2013_asl2). so the experiment could be repeated.
+The inclusion of uncertainty information in the UKCP09 dataset is a great opportunity for users of the data to include a much more comprehensive understanding of uncertainty in their work; however, there is a significant learning curve to progress from using single value predictions to multiple value projections.
+Training sessions run by UKCIP helped with this, but were only run for 1 year after the release of the projections.
+This research shows that sonification can be used to represent additional data, and future research could increase the amount of sonified data using techniques such as an auditory box plot of the temperature data over each grid cell (Hermann et al., 2011).